Last voyage of the Karluk: March to Wrangel Island

 Bartlett decided to send a team back to establish the exact location of the island that the Anderson party had approached, and to determine if Anderson had actually landed there.
 An injury to his knee ruled Mamen out from this mission, which was undertaken by ship's steward Ernest Chafe, with the Inuit pair, Kataktovik and Kuraluk.
 Chafe's group came within 2 miles (3 km) of Herald Island before being stopped by open water.
 A careful examination through binoculars revealed no signs of the missing party, and Chafe concluded that Anderson and company had not reached the island.
 Chafe and his party then returned to Shipwreck Camp.

 Meanwhile, on 4 February, Mackay and his group (Murray and Beuchat, joined by seaman Stanley Morris) announced they were leaving the next day, to seek land.
 Mackay presented Bartlett with a letter dated 1 February that began: "We, the undersigned, in consideration of the present critical situation, desire to make an attempt to reach the land."
 The letter requested appropriate supplies, and concluded by emphasising that the journey was on their own initiative and absolving Bartlett from all responsibilities.
 Bartlett allocated them a sledge, a tent, six gallons of oil, a rifle and ammunition and food for 50 days.
 They left on 5 February; the last sighting of them was a few days later, by Chafe and the Inuit, returning from their abortive trip to Herald Island.
 They found Mackay's party struggling to make headway, with some of their provisions lost and clothing and other equipment discarded to lighten their load.
 Beuchat in particular was in a distressed state, nearly delirious and in the throes of hypothermia.
 However, the party refused assistance and rejected Chafe's pleas that they return with him to Shipwreck Camp.
 Thereafter the only hint of their fate was a sailor's scarf belonging to Morris, later found buried in an ice floe.
-It was assumed that the four had either been crushed by the ice, or had fallen through it.
+It was assumed that the four had either been crushed by the ice or fallen through it.